Guanfu Museum: Doors and Windows Hall

 On the second floor there is an exhibition of finely carved doors and window frames.
 There is also new addition of a collection of oil paintings and sculptures by contemporary Chinese artists.

 Ticketing

 An adult ticket to this museum costs 100 RMB (available on the day of issue).
 Half-price ticket:50 RMB per person includes seniors (60 and over), students (except for postgraduate and PhD students), teachers, soldiers, the disabled and the staff in museum and heritage institution (Valid ID or certification is required).
 Free admission for children under 1.2m in height.

 Group Tour

 Group tour and English tour are available every day.
 Making reservation is recommended at least one day in advance.

 Authentication

 With prior appointment, the museum offers authentication with a price on objects such as ceramics and wood furniture.
 With extra fees, certificate can be provided on objects authenticated.
 The museum does not offer financial appraisal or evaluation.

 Branches

-The Guanfu Museum now has branches in Shanghai, Hangzhou and Xiamen, with branches planned in Ha'erbin, and Shenzhen.
+The Guanfu Museum now has branches in Shanghai, Hangzhou and Xiamen, with branches planned in Harbin, and Shenzhen.